Case management for people living with HIV/AIDS

 - Help notify any of your partners that may be at risk for HIV.

-The HIV/AIDS Case Management Program provides limited rental assistance to clients who are homeless or at risk of being homeless.
-A few number of transitional housing spaces are available for 6 to 12 months.
+The HIV/AIDS Case Management Program can provide limited rental assistance to clients who are homeless or at risk of being homeless.
+A few transitional housing spaces may be available for 6 to 12 months.
 Clients are required to actively participate in services, work regularly with a housing case manager, and engage in medical care.
+Go to Vancouver Housing Authority for more options on housing.

 If you are interested in becoming a client or would like more information, please contact us at (360) 397-8060 to schedule an appointment.
 Office hours are Monday through Friday from 10 a.m. to 12 p.m. and 1 to 5 p.m.